Friday's Scottish Gossip

 Aston Villa manager Steven Gerrard is considering moves for Rangers' Calvin Bassey and Bologna's Scottish defender Aaron Hickey as he looks for a new left-back.
 (Telegraph - subscription required)

+Hearts right-back Michael Smith, who returned from injury against Motherwell on Wednesday, reveals a family trip to a trampoline park left him fearing his career would be over.
+(Scotsman - subscription required)

+Ilmari Niskanen targets silverware with Dundee United after helping them qualify for next season's Europa Conference League qualifiers.
+(Courier - subscription required)

 Lewis Ferguson hints he could be ready to leave Aberdeen this summer.
-(Record)
+(Herald - subscription required)

+Cagliari are expected to launch a £3.5m bid for Scotland midfielder Ferguson.
+(Press and Journal - subscription required)

+James Brown says play-off bound St Johnstone know their survival bid is only half done.
+(Courier - subscription required)

 Gordon Strachan is expected to move into a director of football-type role at Dundee and lead the club's search for a new manager.
 (Courier - subscription required)